heremaps/here-data-sdk-cpp/docs/work-with-data-apis.md

     }
     ```

-5. If the check passed and the status of the received `olp::client::HttpResponse` is `olp::http::HttpStatusCode::OK` (that is 200 OK), extract the encoded JSON from the response and parse it using RapidJSON or any other JSON parsing library.
+5. If the check passed and the status of the received `olp::client::HttpResponse` is `olp::http::HttpStatusCode::OK` (that is 200 OK), extract the encoded JSON from the response and parse it using JSON parsing library.

     ```cpp
     std::string response_json;